srbmaury/Chatters/README.md

 - See when their account was created

 A tab is made which will be visible only to superuser and it contains profiles of all users.
+Default profile picture for each user is provided by [Joe Schmoe API](https://joeschmoe.io/#sandbox).

 ### Deployed app link: http://srbmaury.pythonanywhere.com/
 # SCREENSHOTS